derekjytan/derekjytan/README.md

 - 🌱 I’m currently a software engineer intern @ **Meta**

-- 👨‍💻 All of my projects are available at [https://derekjytan.com/](https://derekjytan.com/)

 - 📫 How to reach me **jiayitan2882@gmail.com**

 <h3 align="left">Connect with me:</h3>